Aquaco is innovating the way high quality seafood is sourced and purchased.

 AQUACO’s passion for producing the highest quality Florida Pompano led Joe Cardenas to realize that change is necessary in the way seafood is sourced and purchased today.

-AQUACO Farms is designed to be one of the largest Florida Pompano grow-out facilities in the world and will provide a sustainable, highly sought after commodity in the seafood industry.
+AQUACO is designed to be one of the largest Florida Pompano grow-out facilities in the world and will provide a sustainable, highly sought after commodity in the seafood industry.

 Committed to excellence